flightphp/core/README.md

 ## JSON Input

-If you send request with the type `application/json` and the data `{"id": 123}` it will be available from the `data` property:
+If you send a request with the type `application/json` and the data `{"id": 123}` it will be available from the `data` property:

 ```php